+Furthermore, due to the risk of a prolonged QT interval (a measure of the time between the start of the Q wave and the end of the T wave in the heart's electrical cycle), it is recommended that the daily dose of moxifloxacin should not exceed 400 mg.
 The clinical efficacy of the newer fluoroquinolones in the treatment of LRTI has been demonstrated in several randomized, double-blind, prospective studies.
-In community-acquired pneumonia (CAP)studies, comparative newer fluoroquinolonesalmost havemore activity than the cephalosporins (e.g. ceftriaxone, cefaclor or cefuroxime axetil) and the macrolides (e.g. erythromycin or roxithromycin)^[1].
-Niedermanet al.^[9] compared hospitalization and mortality in patients with CAP being treated with moxifloxacin, amoxicillin or clarithromycin.
-The mortality rate for moxifloxacin-treated patients was significantly better (P =0.045) than for comparator-treated patients.
+In comparative community-acquired pneumonia (CAP) studies, newer fluoroquinolones almost have more activity than the cephalosporins (e.g. ceftriaxone, cefaclor or cefuroxime axetil) and the macrolides (e.g. erythromycin or roxithromycin).

+Niederman et al.,9 compared hospitalization and mortality in patients with CAP being treated with moxifloxacin, amoxicillin or clarithromycin.
+The mortality rate for moxifloxacin-treated patients was significantly better (p=0.045) than for comparatortreated patients.
 Current treatment guidelines for the management of LRTI in adults recommend fluoroquinolones for empirical treatment in several patient groups.
-The new fluoroquinolones currently available offer major therapeutic advances compared with previous agents, and the incidence of adverse events is clearly outweighed by their clinically use^[1].
+The new fluoroquinolones currently available offer major therapeutic advances compared with previous agents, and the incidence of adverse events is clearly outweighed by their clinically use.
 As with other antimicrobial, the development of resistance is a potential problem associated with their increased use in RTIs.
 Rational prescribing and continous control of antibiotic resistance levels are needed to keep their future antibacterial efficacy.
-The new fluoroquinolones have demonstrated enhanced activity against the most common bacteria involved in LRTI.
+Moxifloxacin is a new broad-spectrum antibacterial agent against the most common bacteria involved in

+LRTI.
 Moxifloxacin is the commonly prescribed respiratory flouroquinolone drug in Yemen.
 Pneumonia is a major and an on-going public health problem globally.
 Thus, the aim of present study was to determine the trends of moxifloxacin and the distribution of resistant for different sample types among hospitalised patients in Sana'a, Yemen.